Mass media in Seattle: Internet

 Seattle is served by a number of online media outlets: The City of Seattle Information Technology department identified 260 websites focused on Seattle's local neighborhoods and communities, including non-traditional, linked news and information outlets.
 Much of this online activity is driven by the rich hyperlocal news scene in the city, which has seen an exponential growth this past decade.
 This has been led in the area by sites such as westseattleblog.com and myballard.com, but also old media companies such as KOMO There's a pair of articles here and here covering the ad scene for hyperlocal in January 2010.

 Seattle's online hyperlocal media vary greatly in terms of web traffic, scope, and resources.
 Some sites are run by journalists first trained in traditional media, such as Next Door Media, a network of 10 neighborhood blogs that nets a combined 1 million page views per month.
 By comparison, SeattleTimes.com and SeattlePI.com average 45 million and 40 million monthly page views, respectively.
 Capitol Hill Seattle Blog, another popular hyperlocal blog, commands 200,000 monthly page views, and West Seattle Blog, 900,000.
+Other blogs focus on transportation such as Seattle Bike Blog, and The Urbanist.
 Despite varied audiences, a content analysis conducted by the New America Foundation found that online media are filling gaps in news coverage left by traditional media.
-The study looked at Capitol Hill Seattle, West Seattle Blog, My Ballard, Wallyhood, SeattlePI.com, and SeattleTimes.com, and found that the first four sources (all hyperlocal blogs) devoted a greater percentage of their news coverage to issues specific to Seattle's neighborhoods.
+The study looked at Capitol Hill Seattle, West Seattle Blog, My Ballard, Wallyhood, SeattlePI, and Seattle Times, and found that the first four sources (all hyperlocal blogs) devoted a greater percentage of their news coverage to issues specific to Seattle's neighborhoods.
 SeattleTimes.com and SeattlePI.com, on the other hand, covered more metro, national, and international news.
 The blogs devoted a greater percentage of their coverage to the combined subjects of politics, health, education, employment, social services, and arts and entertainment.

 The background to Seattle's extensive coverage on the Internet is the city's history of flourishing alternative media, ranging from small presses to low power FM radio broadcasting.
 The independent, volunteer-run KRAB-FM radio, a high powered station that operated on 107.7 MHz in the regular broadcast band, influenced a generation of listeners during the 1960s and 1970s.
 Later, before Internet radio became practical, a number of very low power, microradio FM stations broadcast on the few FM frequencies not allocated to high power stations.
 Currently, FCC deliberations and rulings about Internet radio are followed not only by Internet entrepreneurs, but also by those Seattleites who produced and listened to local radio as well as by those who produce and read the numerous local print publications.